This Day In Music: September 16

 September 16, 2009 ~ Singer, actor Filip Nikolic passed away in Paris, France ~ Actor, singer.
 Best known as lead singer of boy band 2BE3.
 Also a member of Ima Robot.
 Was in the process of making a solo debut album when he died at 35 of a heart attack induced by a fatal mix of sleeping pills ~ Nikolic was born in 1974

 September 16, 2009 ~ Singer Mary Travers, full name Mary Allin Travers, passed away in Danbury, Connecticut, USA ~ Sang backup for Pete Seeger before becoming one third of quintessential 1960s vocal folk group Peter Paul & Mary, alongside Peter Yarrow and Paul Stookey.
-The group disbanded at the turn of the century and Travers released five solo albums, starting with 1971's Mary before re-forming the trio in 1978 ~ Travers was born in 1936
+The group disbanded at the turn of the decade and Travers released five solo albums, starting with 1971's Mary before re-forming the trio in 1978 ~ Travers was born in 1936

 September 16, 2008 ~ Jazz bassist, pianist, singer, songwriter Jim Aton, full name James G Aton, passed away ~ Worked with Billie Holiday, Anita O'Day, Bobby Troup, Stan Kenton, Bill Evans, Jimmy Nottingham, Frank Rosolino, Lurlan Hunter, Maynard Ferguson, Georgie Auld, the Chicago Civic Orchestra, Jerry Gray, Stan Levey, Betty Roché, Mavis Rivers, Chico Hamilton, Jim Hall, Fred Katz, Nancy Malcolm, Al Viola, Earl Hines, and others ~ Aton was born ca.1925

-September 16, 2008 ~ Songwriter, producer Norman Whitfield, full name Norman Jesse Whitfield, passed away in Los Angeles, California, USA ~ Renowned songwriter, producer, often in partnership with Barrett Strong.
-Especially associated with the Temptations, producing eight of their albums from the mid-1960s through the early-1970s and co-writing some of their best-known including Psychedelic Shack, Ball Of Confusion (That's What The World Is Today) and Papa Was A Rolling Stone.
+September 16, 2008 ~ Songwriter Norman Whitfield, full name Norman Jesse Whitfield, passed away in Los Angeles, California, USA ~ Renowned songwriter, producer, often in partnership with Barrett Strong.
+Especially associated with the Temptations, producing eight of their albums from the mid-1960s through the early-1970s and co-writing some of their best-known including Psychedelic Shack, Ball Of Confusion (That's What The World Is Today) and Papa Was A Rollin' Stone.
 Others who recorded songs written or co-written by Whitfield include the Marvelettes, Marvin Gaye (I Heard It Through The Grapevine), Gladys Knight, Edwin Starr (War), the Undisputed Truth (Smiling Faces Sometimes), Yvonne Fair, Willie Hutch, Rose Royce (Car Wash), and others ~ Whitfield was born in 1940

 September 16, 2004 ~ Izora Rhodes, commonly known as singer Izora Armstead passed away in San Leandro, California, USA ~ First drew attention as half of Two Tons Of Fun, the other half being Martha Wash.
 Two Tons originally sang backup for Sylvester and later renamed themselves the Weather Girls, best known for the 1982 smash hit It's Raining Men.
 The duo continued to back Sylvester but released five studio albums ~ Rhodes passed away in 1942